 +44 (0)20 7306 firstname.lastname@example.org

 Tim has a successful commercial chancery practice.
 He is ranked in The Legal 500 as a “Rising Star” for both civil fraud and offshore work.
-His practice focuses on civil fraud (with extensive experience of freezing injunctions and other forms of interim relief), company and insolvency work, commercial litigation and trusts and pensions litigation.
+His practice focusses on civil fraud (with extensive experience of freezing injunctions and other forms of interim relief), company and insolvency work, commercial litigation and trusts litigation.